 What is the difference between an HRIS system and HR software?

-While different HR software supports different functions, some solutions, such as Employment Hero, can support every aspect of your employee journey and experience.
+While different HR software supports different functions, complete solutions like Employment Hero HR software can support every aspect of your employee journey and experience.

 Guide to Choosing The Best HR Software